StefanoMarina/knot/SYNTAX.md

 For an extensive reading on OSC syntax, [try here](http://wosclib.sourceforge.net/doc/_w_osc_lib_osc__spec__page.html).

 Syntax support is pretty much depending on your software/device of choice.
 Knot just mindlessly sends data.
+We will cover only knot's custom parsing requirements here.

 All parameters must stay in the same line: